 Persistent Notifications by push, text and voice call with Tracking, Escalation and Confirmation to Staff on Duty

 For sending acknowledgement information back to Jira we need to match the Jira ID with the ID of SIGNL4.
 This is how it works with a simple PHP script.

-In the SIGNL4 portal you configure the outbound Webhook that will be called when a user acknowledges an alert in SIGNL4.
+SIGNL4 -> PHP In the SIGNL4 portal you configure the outbound webhook that will be called when a user acknowledges an alert in SIGNL4.
 You can do so under Developer -> Webhooks.
-The PHP script will receive the acknowledgement request where the SIGNL4 event ID is contained.
-It will then search for the corresponding Jira issue ID and then sends back the update request to Jira.
+The PHP script will receive the acknowledgement request where the SIGNL4 original external ID (X-S4-ExternalID) is contained again.
+It contains the corresponding Jira issue ID and then sends back the update request to Jira.

 PHP -> Jira In Jira the issue is then updates accordingly.

 The above example is quite straight forward and additional functionality like matching users, supporting annotations, etc. is possible.

 ALERT OPTIMIZATION SIGNL4 can further increase the visibility of alerts through its Signals and Services section.
 Augmenting the color and icon of alerts will provide more relevant information at a glance without having to open the alert.

 Change alert color and override title + text